 • Use an ultralight rod and reel with a 2-6 pound test line and small hooks sizes No. 6 to No. 12.

-• Live baits like worms, crickets, and grasshoppers are highly effective for catching bluegill.
+• Live baits like worms, crickets, and grasshoppers are highly effective for catching Bluegill.

-• Employ a slow, steady retrieve near structures like submerged logs and overhanging branches to attract bluegill.
+• Employ a slow, steady retrieve near structures like submerged logs and overhanging branches to attract Bluegill.

 Where to Find Bluegill

-In spring, bluegill begins spawning, and you’ll see them near the edges of weed beds and brush piles.
+In spring, Bluegill begins spawning, and you’ll see them near the edges of weed beds and brush piles.
 These spots offer the perfect combination of protection and food.

 Choosing the Right Tackle